 The average number of calls per officer from 2000-2009 reflect a 70% increase from the 1980's and a 20% increase from the 1990's.
 A 14th sworn position was added in 2009, which attributed to a decline in the average numbers of calls per officer in subsequent years.
-The 2014 calls for service per officer is considerably higher than the 1980's and prior, higher with the 1990's, and approaching the same number of calls per officer as in the 2000's.
+The 2015 calls for service per officer is considerably higher than the 1980's and prior, higher than the 1990's, and has surpassed the number of calls per officer as in the 2000's.
+Calls per officer have increased 19% from the average of 2010-2014.

-Annual Number of Calls per Officer, 1980 - 2014 Trends
+Annual Number of Calls per Officer, 1980 - 2015 Trends

 As the number of calls per officer increases, less time is available for routine patrol duties and traffic enforcement.
 Each call for service can be time consuming, some more so than others, considering response time and any follow-up work that needs to be done.
-Calls that require an investigation or that lead to an arrest require written reports to be generated and data entered into the computerized records management system, in addition to time dedicated to the investigation or activity related to the call.
+Calls that require an investigation or that lead to an arrest require several written reports to be generated and data entered into the computerized records management system, in addition to time dedicated to the investigation or activity related to the call.
 Increased workload also requires officers to prioritize calls and assess how much time to dedicate to minor issues or routine patrol activities.

 Regardless of the number of calls for service officers must respond to, it is important to recognize that much of the time there are only 2 patrol officers on duty and there are times when only 1 is on duty.
 Most calls are non-threatening in nature.
-However, on duty officers are expected to immediately respond to whatever situation occurs, frequently dealing with hostile situations and dangerous persons alone or with inadequate assistance.
+However, on-duty officers are expected to immediately respond to whatever situation occurs, if necessary, dealing with hostile situations and dangerous persons alone or with inadequate assistance.
 Typical of smaller jurisdictions, our officers do not always benefit from relying on multiple officers to assist with a dangerous situation.